 Coster Waldau is of course joking about that last part and those other accounts should probably be taken with a pinch of salt too – HBO previously claimed to have filmed fake scenes for season seven in an attempt to discredit genuine on-set photos – but after last year’s storm of leaks and hacks, we can definitely be sure HBO are taking things even more seriously this time.

-Whether that means this page will remain fairly bare, well, only time will tell.
+Whether all these precautions mean this page will remain fairly bare even when the series is airing, well, only time will tell.
 For now just watch the skies, and remember that dark wings bring dark words – and the odd plot spoiler.